-· What are the sensitivity thresholds and spectral contents at which different ALAN impacts occur for different species?

-- Does skyglow in particular affect many or most plant and animal species?
-Does it impact entire ecosystems? - What are the long-term ecological consequences of light pollution? - · How does ALAN contribute to species population decline or extinction? - To what extent is ALAN responsible for insect population declines?
+- · What are the sensitivity thresholds and spectral contents at which different ALAN impacts occur for different species? - Does skyglow in particular affect many or most plant and animal species?
+Does it impact entire ecosystems? - What are the long-term ecological consequences of light pollution? - · How does ALAN contribute to species population decline or extinction? - To what extent is ALAN responsible for observed declines in insect populations?